liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/01-page-fragments-intro.markdown

 ### Fragments CLI

-To streamline fragment development, @product-ver@ provides command line tools for generating, importing, and exporting fragments and fragment collections.
+To streamline fragment development, @sharepoint-ver@ provides command line tools for generating, importing, and exporting fragments and fragment collections.
 For more information about the CLI, see the
 [official Liferay Fragments CLI project](https://github.com/liferay/generator-liferay-fragments/blob/master/README.md)